erikjoppeakerlund/IceBreaker/README.md

+I'm using images of game objects created by MillionthVector, all credabillity to MillionthVector.

+I'm also using images created by Korba from the community Open Game Art, complete credabillity to Korba.

 # ParallaX Physics Engine

 ParallaX is a 2D game/2D game engine, written in Java.
 It is generically built for scalabillity.
 The idéa was to se how far I could go with as little help from libraries as possible.
 For rendering I'm using the Slick 2D library, all credabillity to the author of that library, and the critical intersect-algoritm is also vastly inspired by the one found i Slick2D.